USPTO Examiner HANDY DWAYNE K - Art Unit 1798

 Executive Summary

-Examiner HANDY, DWAYNE K works in Art Unit 1798 and has examined 415 patent applications in our dataset.
-With an allowance rate of 68.4%, this examiner allows applications at a lower rate than most examiners at the USPTO.
+Examiner HANDY, DWAYNE K works in Art Unit 1798 and has examined 408 patent applications in our dataset.
+With an allowance rate of 68.4%, this examiner has a below-average tendency to allow applications.
 Applications typically reach final disposition in approximately 39 months.

 Allowance Patterns

-Examiner HANDY, DWAYNE K's allowance rate of 68.4% places them in the 22% percentile among all USPTO examiners.
-This examiner is less likely to allow applications than most examiners at the USPTO.
+Examiner HANDY, DWAYNE K's allowance rate of 68.4% places them in the 30% percentile among all USPTO examiners.
+This examiner has a below-average tendency to allow applications.

 Office Action Patterns